-Verification method: Phone (must be done by business owner, or someone at the business location).
-In my opinion, it is not really that necessary to verify Manta listings.
-The listing is already live, and all you get is a green check mark on bottom right corner of the company logo.
+Verification method: Phone (must be done by the business owner, or someone at the business location).
+In my opinion, it is not really necessary to verify Manta listings.
+The listing is already live, and all you get is a green checkmark on the bottom right corner of the company logo.
 It’s also a gimmick to sell more online advertising options to business owners.
 If you want to proceed with verification, have your client call the number provided and the verification code.
 Remind the client to avoid falling for Manta’s advertising offers.

 Removing duplicates: Fill out the request form (choose “Profile – Remove”)